Shaquille O’Neal files lawsuit against Las Vegas company for “Shaqtus” portrayal and other infringing activities

 The lawsuit includes claims ranging from trademark infringement, dilution and unfair competition to cybersquatting for defendant’s use of domain names that employ O’Neal’s intellectual property rights.

-No strangers to controversy or effective marketing tactics, PETA has launched a new advertisement featuring Michelle Obama, Oprah Winfrey, Carrie Underwood and Tyra Banks.
-One problem: PETA never got permission from the First Lady for her inclusion in the advertisement.
+PETA has launched a new advertisement featuring Michelle Obama, Oprah Winfrey, Carrie Underwood and Tyra Banks.
+PETA did not get permission from the First Lady for her inclusion in the advertisement.
 PETA’s response to the mounting criticism is that PETA “wouldn’t have sought” Obama’s permission because PETA “knows” the First Lady “can’t make such endorsements.”
-I use a series of quotation marks here to offset the littany of assumptions and conclusions that apparently went into PETA’s decision to use Michelle Obama without permission.
-Respecting relevant intellectual property laws can be inconvenient, and it sure can get in the way of an effective marketing campaign.
-Conversely, violating those laws can stir up a fair amount of media attention.
-Perhaps that was the plan all along?
 Here’s is a link to the story with an image of the advertisement: